infretis/infretis/examples/gromacs/puckering/README.md

 Optimize the structure and export it as "mol.sdf".

 Due to the order parameter definition, the atoms should be numbered 0 1 2 3 4 5 6, as in the skeleton.pdb file.
+Be careful with placing bulky substituents in axial positions, as the ring may flip spontaneously during equilibration due to a preference for equatorial positions.
 If you want to simulate a charged system you need to neutralize the system.
 Help for this is found during the exercise sessions.
-Be careful with placing bulky substituents into axial positions, as the ring may flip spontaneously during equilibration due to a preference for equitorial positions.

 Copy files and solvate the system
 ```bash